3gstudent/CreateRemoteThread/README.md

 # CreateRemoteThread
-From 32-bit process to 64-bit process
+CreateRemoteThread from 32-bit process to 64-bit process

 Learn from: